Our Curated Guide To Family Stays In London

 Iconic London red telephone box next to the Albert Hall

-Also new for 2024, London’s first Paddington Bear Exhibition.
-Opening at the end of May, it promises an interactive journey through the beloved bear’s quintessentially English world, and will be sure to please the city’s youngest guests.
+Then of course, there’s Britain’s favourite bear.
+Taking centre stage at County Hall, London’s first Paddington Bear Experience promises an interactive journey that will delight visitors of all ages.
 Paddington, incidentally, has his own thoughts on London.
-In the eponymous book ‘A Bear Called Paddington’, he offers this opinion: “In London, everyone is different, and that means anyone can fit in”.
+In the eponymous book A Bear Called Paddington he offers this opinion: “In London, everyone is different, and that means anyone can fit in”.

 Scones, fruit selection, cream and girl's hand picking up a strawberry.